StanfordPL/stoke/README.md

 It should also work on later versions, but it will not work with g++ 4.8.x (missing regular expression support), and  g++ 4.7.x and older definitely will not work.

+***IMPORTANT*** Ubuntu 16.04 shipped with a new gcc that changed the ABI.
+This is causing us some problems and we're still playing catch-up.
+If you're on Ubuntu 16.04, the best thing at the present-time is to install gcc-4.9 and use the ubuntu16.04 branch of this repository.
+After running ./configure.sh you'll want to be sure that CXX=/usr/bin/g++-4.9 and CC=/usr/bin/gcc-4.9 are in the .stoke_config file.
+Hopefully we'll get everything working for gcc-5.3 soon.

 Most of STOKE's software dependencies are available through apt.
 These can be satisfied by typing: